John Tierney (journalist): Views

 The About section of the TierneyLab blog started with, "John Tierney always wanted to be a scientist but went into journalism because its peer-review process was a great deal easier to sneak through".
+Tierney identifies himself as a libertarian and has become increasingly identified with libertarianism.

 His column about New York, "The Big City", ran in the New York Times Magazine and the Metro section from 1994 to 2002.
 His criticism of rent stabilization, the war on drugs, Amtrak and compulsory recycling, have been described as questioning "some of the complacent shibboleths of urban liberalism".
-His 1996 article "Recycling Is Garbage" broke the New York Times Magazines hate mail record and was praised by libertarians for bringing "libertarian ideas to America's big-government bible".
-Critics complained that in the article he quoted "not a single representative of the recycling industry", but did cite the head of "an environmental consulting business for hire to solid waste companies".
-In a 2001 column, Tierney cited a study suggesting that global warming would boost the U.S. economy.
+In 1996, his column "Recycling Is Garbage" broke the New York Times Magazines hate mail record, and was praised by libertarians for bringing "libertarian ideas to America's big-government bible".
+Critics complained that, in the article, he quoted "not a single representative of the recycling industry", but did cite the head of "an environmental consulting business for hire to solid waste companies".
+In a similar contrarian vein, in 2001 Tierney cited a study suggesting that global warming would boost the U.S. economy.

-Tierney identifies himself as a libertarian and has become increasingly identified with libertarianism.

 Joseph J. Romm has written that Tierney is one of the "influential but misinformed skeptics" who have helped prevent the United States from taking action on climate change.
-In his 2007 book Hell and High Water, Romm refutes what he calls Tierney's "misinformation".
+In his 2007 book Hell and High Water, Romm refutes Tierney's misinformation.
 Columbia Journalism Review complains Tierney "has a tendency to support his point of view using sources with a clear ideological or special interest agenda, without properly identifying them".

-In 2007 Tierney wrote a column claiming that Silent Spring, Rachel Carson's 1962 book on the detrimental effects of pesticides on the environment, is a "hodgepodge of science and junk science" whose rhetoric still "drowns out real science", such as the work of agricultural bacteriologist Ira Baldwin.
-Among those who have accused him of errors of fact and misrepresentation are Erik M. Conway, Naomi Oreskes, and Merrill Goozner.
+In 2007, Tierney wrote a column arguing that Silent Spring, Rachel Carson's highly influential 1962 book about the detrimental effects of pesticides on the environment, is a "hodgepodge of science and junk science" whose rhetoric still "drowns out real science", such as the work of agricultural bacteriologist Ira Baldwin.
+Among those who have accused him of errors of fact and misrepresentation are Erik M. Conway and Naomi Oreskes in their 2010 book Merchants of Doubt, as well as journalist Merrill Goozner.

-In 2016 Tierney accused President Barack Obama of "politicized science to advance his agenda" and appointees in the Obama administration of "junk science—or no science—to justify misbegotten crusades against dietary salt, trans fats, and electronic cigarettes.
+In 2016, Tierney accused President Barack Obama of "politicized science to advance his agenda", and appointees in the Obama administration of "junk science—or no science—to justify misbegotten crusades against dietary salt, trans fats, and electronic cigarettes.
 According to Tierney, they cited phony statistics to spread myths about a gender pay gap and a rape crisis on college campuses".